 Emotional Empathy is the ability to relate to the emotions of another person.
 Emotional empathy means you are really sharing the emotions of another, and can be the basis for deep emotional connections.
-Teaching emotional empathy can look like the following:
+Teaching empathy to students can look like the following:

 Elementary School: Show students Squeaky Wheel, a short animated film from The Compassion Project, to illustrate the impact of hurt feelings on emotions.
 Do an emotional pantomime activity as a class to help students better identify emotions.
 Show an additional video, Too Many Cooks, to continue the discussion around hurt feelings.
 If you have time, split students into groups and have them write and perform skits in groups.
 More information can be found in the Offline Lesson Plans for The Compassion Project, Lesson 5 on emotions & Lesson 6 on self-care.
 All materials are available in the EVERFI platform.

 Middle School: Have students complete Understanding and Managing Emotions (digital lesson 2) from Character Playbook, through everfi.net.
 Afterward, have students think-pair-share to reflect on a time they’ve felt their emotions were misunderstood.
 Students can then break into groups and play emotional charades by acting out different emotions for their team to guess.
 Wrap up the lesson with a group discussion – you can use this guide.
 Teachers find that students appreciate the chance to work through real-life scenarios that they face regularly.

 “Students loved the scenarios and working through real-life problems and not just random stories that have no significance or value to them individually.”
 Teacher, Gaston County Schools, North Carolina